Extending Jolokia

 A note about Service Loader approach

-META-INF/jolokia/services is a bit similar approach to Java standard java.util.ServiceLoader API, where services are declared in META-INF/services/interface-name.
+META-INF/jolokia/services is a bit similar approach to Java standard java.util.ServiceLoader API, where the services are declared in META-INF/services/interface-name.

 Extension points in Jolokia 2